Get Started- Your First Actor Headshot

 Discuss clothing with your child's manager/agent.
 Every rep has specific requests- what they do and do not like.
 Certain hair-dos, preferred poses...Some may prefer a simple look, others may require you to have several looks.
 Always ask before you shoot.
 You can also look at the choices my clients made.

 One great shirt is better than bringing your whole wardrobe!
 Shoes are not needed.
 Yes, some parents do bring two suitcases full of pants and shoes!
-The clothes you choose will give a certain look to your headshot.
-I don't usually suggest clothes that are too specific to one type of role an actor might play- if you dress in a ballerina tutu, baseball uniform, or party dress- that's the look the casting director will see when they look at your photo.
-You may want that as a second option.
-Pick age-appropriate clothes that compliment you- and the roles you may play.
+Pick age-appropriate clothes that compliment you- and favor the roles you may play.
+The clothes you choose will project a definite look.
+I don't suggest clothes that are too specific to one type of role an actor might play- if you dress in a ballerina tutu, baseball uniform, or party dress- that's the part the casting director will see as when they look at your headshot.

 Keep it simple.
 Avoid busy patterns.
 Pick colors that compliment.
 The clothes should not take away from the face.
 It is very important that the clothes fit well, especially around the neck area- try them on and look in the mirror!
 Make sure they are comfortable and they move well when you do!
 Make sure they are steamed/ ironed and in good condition.
 I will help you choose when I see the clothes you bring.
 If you are doing modeling shots, you will need several full outfits, and those shoes.